Blurred Lines: Background and production

 In July 2012, Robin Thicke and Pharrell Williams collaborated on "Blurred Lines" during a three-day studio session.
 Williams developed a funk-inspired drum rhythm with syncopated cowbell patterns and a repeating two-chord sequence.
 Thicke then added a vocal line and lyrics centered on pursuing another man's partner.
 The two completed and recorded the song in about 90 minutes.
 Thicke and Williams wanted to get a rapper from the Southern part of the United States to be part of the song.
 They ended up choosing T.I.
 T.I. would add a rap verse to the song several months later.

 In an interview with GQs Stelios Phili, Thicke explained that he and Williams were in the studio together when he told Williams that one of his favorite songs of all time was Marvin Gaye's 1977 single "Got to Give It Up".
 Thicke wanted to make a song similar to "Got to Give It Up".
 Thicke stated that he and Williams would go back and forth and sing lines like, "Hey, hey, hey!".
 Thicke told the Daily Star the song was "mostly throwaway fun", but said it was inspired by him and Williams being in love with their wives, having kids, and loving their mothers.
 He commented that both of them have a lot of respect for women.
-An ad was created for Radio Shack to market the Beats Pill, a small stereo, that showed Thicke, Pharrell, and the models repeating the look of the (clothed) music video, but with the models holding up the Beats Pill.
+An ad was created for Radio Shack to market the Beats Pill, a small stereo, that showed Thicke, Pharrell, and the models repeating the look of the music video, but with the models holding up the Beats Pill.

 Music and lyrics

 "Blurred Lines" features vocals from Robin Thicke (left), T.I. (middle), and Pharrell Williams (right).

-"Blurred Lines" has been described as a funk-inspired pop and R&B track.
-Its instrumentation consists of bass guitar, drums, and percussion.
+"Blurred Lines" has been described as a disco, funk, soul, pop, dance-pop, and R&B track.
+Its instrumentation consists of vocals, bass guitar, keyboards, drums, and percussion.
 According to Emily Bootle of New Statesman, the song takes on a playful tone, with elements of humor reflected in its bassline, vocals, and lyrical content.
-"The song is a come on", wrote Ken Tucker in a review of the song and its parent album for NPR.
+In a review of the song and its parent album for NPR, Ken Tucker stated "the song is a come on".
 Tucker noted that what prevents the song from descending into creepiness is that Thicke remains "gentlemanly and debonair" when the object of his desire rejects him.

 Other interpretations of the song's lyrical content were unfavorable.
 Elizabeth Plank of Mic considered the lyrics offensive, particularly Thicke repeatedly singing 'I know you want it' while T.I. raps: 'I'll give you something big enough to tear your ass in two."
 Sezin Koehler of Pacific Standard suggested that the lyrics imply women are expected to associate sex with pain and identified additional elements she believed had similarities to rape.
-Thicke told Howard Stern during an interview on The Howard Stern Show that "Blurred Lines" was inspired by his then-wife Paula Patton.
+Thicke told Howard Stern during an interview on The Howard Stern Show that "Blurred Lines" was inspired by his ex-wife Paula Patton.
 He confessed to Stern: "My wife is Mrs. Good Girl, but gradually over our marriage, I've turned her into a bad girl."